Amrita Sher-Gil's paintings at Lahore (1937)

-The Hungarian-born Indian artist Amrita Sher-Gil, exhibited 33 of her paintings at her One-man Show in the ballroom at Faletti's Hotel in Lahore, British India, held from 21 to 27 November 1937.
+The Hungarian-Indian artist Amrita Sher-Gil, exhibited 33 of her paintings at her One-man Show in the ballroom at Faletti's Hotel in Lahore, British India, held from 21 to 27 November 1937.
 Four paintings were sold in total; The Little Girl in Blue (1934), The Story (1937), Pink Self-portrait, and The Vina Player (1937).

 At the opening, Punjab's finance minister, Manohar Lal, praised the self-portrait she did not like.
 Charles Fabri commended the exhibition in general, though criticised the show for being too ornate.
 The attendance was good.
 With eight annas per entry, the exhibition made around ₹25 a day from entrance fees alone.

 Preparation

 Amrita Sher-Gil painting South Indian Villagers going to Market with three of its models, photographed in 1937 at her home in Simla.

-The Hungarian-born Indian artist Amrita Sher-Gil exhibited 33 of her paintings, dubbed her "One-man Show", in the ballroom at Faletti's Hotel in Lahore, British India, held from 21 to 27 November 1937.
+Amrita Sher-Gil exhibited 33 of her paintings, dubbed her "One-man Show", in the ballroom at Faletti's Hotel in Lahore, British India, held from 21 to 27 November 1937.
 Having checked into Faletti's a week before the opening, she arranged invitations, oversaw plans for lighting, and unpacked her artwork.